• Proposed

 Geographic range

-Known from southern British Columbia, Canada, south through the Cascade and Olympic Mountains in the Pacific Northwest, less common in the Coast Ranges, and coastal locations, east to the northern Rocky Mountains in Idaho, south to scattered locations in the Klamath Ranges and a single historic site in the Sierra Nevada in California, USA (although these is some question regarding the identity of this collection).
+This species is known from southern British Columbia, Canada, south through the Cascade and Olympic Mountains in the Pacific Northwest, less common in the Coast Ranges, and coastal regions, east to the northern Rocky Mountains in Idaho, south to scattered sites in the Klamath Ranges and a single historic site in the Sierra Nevada in California, USA (although these is some question regarding the identity of this collection).

 Population and Trends

-Widespread in the Pacific Northwest and Northern California; currently known from 50+ locations but likely occurs in many more sites. ost collections come from mature and old growth forests, which is in decline but its population is not thought to be under rapid decline.
+It is widespread in the Pacific Northwest and northern California; currently known from 50+ sites but likely occurs in many more.
+Most collections come from mature and old growth forests, which is in decline but its population is not thought to be under rapid decline.

 Habitat and Ecology

-Ectomycorrhizal with conifers; either restricted to, or with a preference for mature and old growth forests.
-Solitary or scattered, growing from soil or duff, often in small patches.
-More commonly in Cascade forests, occasional in coastal or coast range forest in the Pacific Northwest.
+It is ectomycorrhizal with conifers; either restricted to, or with a preference for mature and old growth forests.
+It is solitary or scattered, growing from soil or duff, often in small patches.
+It is more commonly observed in Cascade forests, and is occasional in coastal or coast range forest in the Pacific Northwest.

 Threats

-Little is known about this species’ life history and ecology so this list of threats is based on informed conjecture.
-So parts of its range are impacted by logging.
-Additionally, fire is a threat since stand replacing fires could severely diminish the extent of suitable habitat.
+Little is known about this species’ life history and ecology so potential threats are based on informed conjecture.
+Some parts of its range are impacted by logging, while fire is an additional threat since stand replacing fires could severely diminish the extent of suitable habitat.

 Conservation Actions